particle-iot/docs/src/content/reference/device-os/typed-publish.md

 ### Large events - Extended publish

-In Device OS 6.3.0 and later, events can be up to 16,384 in size.
+In Device OS 6.3.0 and later, events can be up to 16,384 bytes in size and can contain binary data.
 Previously, event payloads were limited to 1024 bytes or less.

 Large events count as 1 data operation for each 1024 bytes of data, rounded up.
 A publish of 1000 bytes count as a 1 data operation, but 1300 bytes counts as 2 data operations.
 A maximum event size of 16 Kbytes counts as 16 data operations.